 Directory <directory path>

-Select this option to perform code cleanup for the directory currently selected in the Project tool window.
+Clean up the code in the directory that is currently selected in the Project tool window.

-Select this option to perform code cleanup for the files selected in the Project tool window.
+Clean up the code in the files selected in the Project tool window.

 Select a scope custom scope.
 You can select one of the predefined scopes from the list, or click and define a new scope in the Scopes dialog that opens.
 For instructions on how to define a scope, refer to Scopes and file colors.

 Include test sources

 Apply the code cleanup to test sources.

-Select the inspection profile to be used.
-Choose a pre-defined profile from the list, or click and configure a profile in the Inspections dialog that opens.
+Select an inspection profile.
+You can use a pre-defined profile from the list, or click Configure and create a new profile in the Other Languages dialog that opens.